How to Transcribe MP4 Videos to Text

 How AI Transcription Works (Technical Overview)

-Modern AI transcription uses speech recognition models trained on millions of hours of audio:
+AI transcription runs on speech recognition models trained on millions of hours of audio.

-1. Audio extraction: The tool extracts the audio track from your MP4 video file
+1. Audio extraction: the tool grabs the audio track from your MP4

-3. Speech-to-text conversion: AI models (like OpenAI's Whisper) convert speech to text
+3. Speech-to-text: AI models like OpenAI's Whisper convert speech to text

-4. Language detection: Automatic detection of spoken language (50+ languages supported)
+4. Language detection: auto detection across 50+ languages

-6. Speaker diarization: Multiple speakers are identified and labeled (Speaker 1, Speaker 2)
+6. Speaker diarization: multiple speakers get labeled (Speaker 1, Speaker 2)

-• Handles accents, background noise, and technical terms better than older models
+• Handles accents, noise, and technical terms better than older models

-VidNotes uses Whisper via secure API calls, combining local audio extraction with cloud-based AI processing for optimal speed and accuracy.
+VidNotes uses Whisper through secure API calls.
+Audio extraction local where possible, AI processing in the cloud, optimal speed and accuracy.

 Tips for Better Transcription Accuracy